A Logical Characterization of Constant-Depth Circuits over the Reals: Preliminaries

 \section{Preliminaries}

-In the upcoming section, we give an introduction to the machine models and logic over \R{} used in this paper -- which are mostly taken from Cucker and Meer \cite{DBLP:journals/jsyml/CuckerM99} -- and some extensions thereof which we will make use of later on.
+In this section, we give an introduction to the machine models and logic over \R{} used in this paper -- which are mostly taken from Cucker and Meer \cite{DBLP:journals/jsyml/CuckerM99} -- and some extensions thereof which we will make use of later on.